-Wagtail is currently compatible with Django 1.7 and 1.8.
-First, install the waqtail package from PyPI:
+Wagtail is currently compatible with Django 1.8, 1.9 and 1.10.
+First, install the wagtail package from PyPI:

 '''

 pip install wagtail

 '''

 or add the package to your existing requirements file.
 This will also install the Pillow library as a dependency, which requires libjpeg and zlib - see Pillow's platform-specific installation instructions.